Things you should know when booking and using my service

-I offer outdoor clothing, shoes and other equipment for you to borrow, for free.
+I offer quality outdoor clothing and shoes by Finnish brand Halti, and other equipment for you to borrow, for free.
 All you need are clothes you’re comfortable to be in your home or hotel.
 You can change your clothing at the national park or any other destination, in a warm place.

 You can borrow clothes that keep the elements outside, like rain, wind, cold and snow.

 You should consider having separate clothing just for your adventure, because they can get dirty and if you want to sit by a fire, they will smell strongly of smoke.
 Your own sport or hiking clothing will work well together with the clothing you can borrow from me.

 I recommend you wear your own clothes against your skin when possible.
 For example, wear your own running clothing that you don’t mind getting sweaty, and then borrow rain or warm clothing from me to put on top of your own clothes.

 I wash the clothes you can borrow after every use, so they are as clean as new.